you-n-g/deploy/README.md

 # Introduction
-This repo will help you to deploy a friendly environment for a Python programmer in your home directory.
-The following tools will be well-configured.
+This repository helps deploy a development environment tailored for Python programmers in their home directory.
+The following tools will be configured:
 - neovim
 - zsh
 - miniconda